4 Best Tennis Racquets for Control (2022)

 Maneuverability

-This racquet is slightly least maneuverable compared to the other pure strike racquets due to it’s hefty strung swing weight which is around 334 but after used to it don’t bother you that much in the way of maneuverability.
+This Babolat Pure Strike 98 is slightly less maneuverable compared to the other pure strike racquets due to its hefty strung swing weight, which is around 334, but after using it, it doesn’t bother you that much in the way of maneuverability.

 Power